pieroproietti/penguins-eggs/sourceforge/files/ISOS/ubuntu/bionic/README.md

 (*) Here we use nodejs 16.x to be compatible with glibc 2.27 and there is not calamares installer, just krill.

 ## ometascan
-An Ubuntu bionic colibri plus metadefender-core installed but without licence, to use it you can ask for a trial licence:
+An Ubuntu bionic colibri plus [metadefender-core](https://www.opswat.com/products/metadefender/core) installed without licence.
+To use it you must ask for a trial licence at [opswat](https://www.opswat.com/):

-* Navigate to the OPSWAT Contact page via This [Link](https://www.opswat.com/contact)
+* Navigate to the OPSWAT Contact page via this [Link](https://www.opswat.com/contact)
 * Fill out the form with all of the required information.
 * Include additional details, as well as your reason for obtaining the trial license, in the Comments field.
 * Upon completion, click Submit, as highlighted in the screenshot below.